NoamBenBarak/Threat-Intelligence-Dashboard/README.md

 **Note**: Client-side API response caching was not implemented due to time constraints.
 The server-side caching provides sufficient performance benefits for this use case.

 **History Storage Strategy**: Implemented a hybrid approach using both Redux state and localStorage for search history.
 Redux provides real-time state management while localStorage ensures persistence across browser sessions.
 This dual approach provides immediate UI updates and data persistence, but requires keeping both stores synchronized.

-### **Technical Tradeoffs**

-**Client-side vs Server-side Validation**: Implemented IP validation on both sides.
-Client-side provides immediate feedback, server-side ensures security.
-This adds some code duplication but improves user experience and security.

-**Error Handling Strategy**: Used a layered approach - client-side for UX, server-side for logging and fallbacks.
-This provides comprehensive error coverage but requires maintaining error handling in multiple places.

-**API Response Structure**: Chose to aggregate data from multiple APIs into a unified format rather than returning raw responses.
-This simplifies frontend consumption but requires more backend processing.

 ---